Learn about French language programs in schools

 • assemblies and concerts are conducted in English but include student presentations in both languages; and

-• Learning Assistants (LAs), Educational Assistants (EAs) and counsellors may speak English or French.
+• Learning assistance teachers (LATs), educational assistants (EAs) and counsellors may speak English or French.

 • There is a French-language choir.

-• Reading instruction in Grade 1 is in French.
+• Reading instruction in Grade 1 French Immersion is in French.

 Late French Immersion